Norberto Miranda Madrid: Personal

-Norberto Miranda had been a congressional candidate for the Party of the Democratic Revolution (PRD) in the 2007 election.
+Miranda Madrid had been a congressional candidate for the Party of the Democratic Revolution (PRD) in the 2007 election.
 Miranda's brother, José, was a Radio Visión staffer and while present at Radio Visión during the shooting, he was unharmed.

 Career

-Norberto Miranda was a veteran journalist with over 20 years of experience.
-Before working at Radio Visión, Miranda was a radio announcer for La Ranchera de Paquimé AM and La Sabrosita.
+Miranda Madrid was a veteran journalist with over 20 years of experience.
+Before working at Radio Visión, Miranda Madrid was a radio announcer for La Ranchera de Paquimé AM and La Sabrosita.
 He was also a reporter for the newspaper El Heraldo de Chihuahua.

-Miranda cultivated a reputation while at Radio Visión of being a fearless radio journalist who was never afraid to report the facts, and he used his radio program to report on the atrocities committed by the drug cartels.
+Miranda Madrid cultivated a reputation while at Radio Visión of being a fearless radio journalist who was never afraid to report the facts, and he used his radio program to report on the atrocities committed by the drug cartels.
 He wrote a regular column called "Cotorreando con El Gallito".
 Mexico's large circulation newspaper El Universal published an excerpt of his reporting on 22 September 2009 where he talked about the culture of fear and about the public's need to know the objective facts of a drug war where the cycle of murder was escalating.